fntechgit/attendee-to-attendee-widget/README.md

     ...sbAuthProps
   }

-  return <AttendeeToAttendeeContainer {...widgetProps} ref={chatRef} />
+  return <AttendeeToAttendeeContainer {...widgetProps} ref={{ sdcRef, shcRef, sqacRef, ocrRef }} />
 }
 ```

 ### Deep linking

+Deep linking is implemented using multiple forwardRefs (sdcRef, shcRef, sqacRef, ocrRef)
-This feature is activated by setting url hash parameters
+As shown in the example above, this feature could be activated by setting url hash parameters

 #### Allowed parameters